 GSMB's business term expired on November 29, 2020 in accordance with GSMB's Articles of Association and the joint venture contract between SMGL and Guangzhou Brewery.
 The shareholders agreed not to renew the business term and joint venture and approved GSMB's dissolution upon the expiry of its business term.
-Following the cessation of GSMB operations, SMGB took over the sales and distribution of beer products in the South China market on November 30, 2020.
+GSMB started liquidation on November 30, 2020.
+SMGB, another SMBHK subsidiary in PRC that is currently a major production source for the San Miguel brands sold by GSMB, had undertaken the selling and marketing of these San Miguel brands in the South China Market which commenced on the said date.